 You can make contact with the team by telephone or online.

 To contact the Student Experience Team either call +44(0)113 812 3000 or email: firstname.lastname@example.org.

 Disability Advice is a friendly, confidential team who offer advice and guidance on any disability-related matters within our University.
 We encourage all applicants and current students to contact them to discuss support and facilities available.

-The University has a Disability, Dyslexia and Assessment Centre team where students can disclose their disability/impairment in confidence and discuss their reasonable adjustments with experienced Advisers who will then coordinate the arrangements for the adjustments to be made and provide advice and guidance to both students and academic colleagues on the requirements.
+The University has a Disability Assessment Centre team where students can disclose their disability/impairment in confidence and discuss their reasonable adjustments with experienced Advisers who will then coordinate the arrangements for the adjustments to be made and provide advice and guidance to both students and academic colleagues on the requirements.

 You can make contact by telephone or online.

 The telephone number is: +44 (0)113 812 5831 and the email address is: email@example.com.